Introduction: Building a Ledge Vardo

 Then I took 2x2 poplar and made a frame on the inside.
 Before I framed inside, I caulked with GE clear silicone.
 That stuff is my new best friend.

-Then I caulked the outside and trimmed the window with left over 1x4 oak.
+Then I caulked the outside and trimmed the window.

 It really turned out well.